Engineering

 Introduction

-• Consensus algorithms: Implements majority, weighted, and Byzantine Fault Tolerance (BFT) mechanisms to ensure high-confidence decision-making.
+• Robust Consensus Mechanisms: Implements Majority, Weighted, and Byzantine Fault Tolerance (BFT) algorithms to validate decisions and minimize agent errors.

 Repository Stats